sablier-labs/benchmarks/README.md

 # Benchmarks

-This repo contains [solidity code](/contracts) to generate gas benchmark table for Lockup, Flow and Airdrops smart contracts.
+This repo contains [Solidity code](/contracts) for generating gas benchmark table for Sablier Lockup, Sablier Flow, and Sablier Airdrops smart contracts.

-The resulting benchmark table is located in [results](/results) folder.
+The resulting benchmark tables are located in the [results](/results) folder.

 ## Commands

-To generate the benchmark table for [Lockup contract](https://github.com/sablier-labs/lockup), run the following
+To generate the benchmark table for [Sablier Lockup](https://github.com/sablier-labs/lockup), run the following command:
-command:

 ```bash
 bun run benchmark:lockup
 ```

-To generate the benchmark table for [Flow contract](https://github.com/sablier-labs/flow), run the following command:
+To generate the benchmark table for [Sablier Flow](https://github.com/sablier-labs/flow), run the following command:

 ```bash
 bun run benchmark:flow